ChicoState/UX-Tee-Together/phaseIII/README.md

 Although initial screening was performed to ensure no participants were a complete mismatch for the app, questions 1 and 3 were asked to gauge whether the participant aligns with our expected audience of non-professional casual golf players, and question 2 was asked to judge whether the participant might engage with the social aspects of our app.
 Questions 4 and 5 were asked in the hopes of discovering any broad desires in social media our app could aspire to fulfill, or pitfalls to be avoided.

-Participants were then asked to complete two tasks on both Hole19 and Tee-Together, with the order of the apps being randomized between participants.
+After these questions, participants were then asked to complete two tasks on both Hole19 and Tee-Together, with the order of the apps being randomized between participants.

 Task 1 for each app involved signing on to a premade account and viewing the profile information.
 This task was set up for comparing the relative ease of creating/signing into an account on each app.
 Task 2 for each app involved finding information on a course named "Spring Valley", creating a scorecard for that course, and recording a score for the course's first hole.
 This task was set up to compare the clarity of each app's Courses page and scorecard creation process.